QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction

-In this manner, we only need to figure out how to identify potential errors from various environmental feedback and then provide modification suggestions for each type of error.
+In this manner, we only need to establish checks for potential errors based on various environmental feedback and provide correction suggestions for each type of error.
+During reasoning, the system will choose the corresponding guideline based on the type of error being triggered to perform self-correction.
 To summarize, \eraser~has the following advantages: 1) \textbf{Purposeful and Precise}: \eraser~has the ability to detect errors.
 For each error, it provides tailored guidelines that relate to the current situation.
 2) \textbf{Independent and Scalable}: The trigger for each type of error is independent.
 It provides convenience for incremental development without affecting the results of other questions.
 3) \textbf{Lightweight and Economical}: Invocation of the LLM occurs exclusively when an error is detected.
 The correction prompt is a general guideline rather than lengthy few-shot examples.